-Component returns are calculated monthly.
+Component returns are calculated daily and geometrically linked due to frequent funding of the portfolio.
+For 2011, component returns were calculated monthly.
 Income returns measure the effect of rental income on the change in the real estate value (property value + cash position).
-Capital returns measure the effect of revaluations of the properties and the effect of transaction costs and operating costs.
+Capital returns measure the effect of revaluations of the properties and the effect of transaction costs and other operating costs.
 Further, the capital return component will include the FX return between the NOK and the currencies in the real estate composite.